 10 Tips to Prepare for Your Home Inspection

-When a seller and a buyer have a meeting of the minds, the result is a signed purchase offer.
-Most of the time, the contract is contingent on having a professional home inspection.
-The after-the-offer phase of a home sale is the step that can most likely sink the deal and creates a great deal of anxiety for sellers and buyers alike.
+When a seller and a buyer meet the minds, the result is a signed purchase offer.
+The contract is contingent on having a professional home inspection most of the time.
+The after-the-offer phase of a home sale is the step that can most likely sink the deal and create a great deal of anxiety for sellers and buyers alike.

 Getting ahead of potential inspection items

-However, if you did neither of those, there are still preparations you should make to facilitate the inspection process.
+However, if you did neither of those, you should still make preparations to facilitate the inspection process.
 You should do so even if you had an evaluation previously, which will be evident as you read through my list.

 1. Keep up appearances in and around your home.